DARPA-ASKEM/terarium-docs/docs/modeling/create-model-from-equations.md

 ### Recommended LaTeX format

 The Create model from equations operator works with LaTeX equations.
-When adding or editing LaTeX equations, use the following guidelines.
+Before it creates a model, Terarium uses an AI assistant to "clean" your edited equations according to the following guidelines.
+You can follow these same guidelines yourself or enter equations as you normally would and then check the AI-cleaned equations for errors such as missing terms or duplicated parameters.

 <div class="grid cards" markdown>